-M7: "I think and I know that I won't be able to have it here but I really would like to have a counsellor on-site....Ideally, we should have a nurse on-site who could, perhaps, have a dual role.
-That would be fantastic if we could, but there's no money in the pot for that, at this moment in time."
+M7: I think and I know that I won't be able to have it here but I really would like to have a counsellor on-site....Ideally, we should have a nurse on-site who could, perhaps, have a dual role.
+That would be fantastic if we could, but there's no money in the pot for that, at this moment in time.
+(FE college 2 (Wales), manager interview)

-FE College 2 (Wales) Manager interview

-C6: "You also need to ensure that you have the full support of the college, sixth form, whatever because without that you're not going to get anywhere at all."
+C6: You also need to ensure that you have the full support of the college, sixth form, whatever because without that you're not going to get anywhere at all.
+(Sexual health charity staff (interview 6))

-Component 3: Staff training in safeguarding specifically relating to safe sex and healthy relationships
+Component 3: staff training in safeguarding specifically relating to safe sex and healthy relationships